hlindberg/misc-puppet-docs/puppet4-spec/types_values_variables.md

 The result of `Pattern[regexp_string]` is an instance of the type, not a specialization of the type.

+### Array[V]

+Array represents an ordered collection of elements of type V. The first index is 0.
+The index into an array is a non negative Integer.
+(Operations in the Puppet Language allows negative values to be used to perform different calculations w.r.t index).
+See Array [] operation (TODO: REFERENCE TO THIS EXPRESSION SPEC).

+The type of V is unrestricted.

+### Hash[K, V]

+Hash represents an unordered collection of associations between a key (of K type), and a value (of V type).

+The types of K and V are unrestricted.

+TODO: The key may be restricted.

 ### Catalog Entry

 Represents the abstract notion of "something that is an entry in a puppet catalog".
 Its